History of USM Alger (1937–1962): Club Colors: From Variety to National Symbolism

 When USM Alger was first established, the club's founders chose light burgundy red (purplish red) and black as the official team colors.
 This combination was a stylistic choice in line with trends seen in several football clubs of the era, reflecting elegance and strength.
 However, due to the complex realities of colonial Algeria marked by political repression, material scarcity, and administrative restrictions USMA did not always play in its chosen colors.
 At various times, the team adopted alternative kits based on availability and circumstance.

 Other color variations included: red and white, red and black, Plain red, or other temporary combinations.
 These adaptations were not ideological but practical driven by limited access to equipment and the financial constraints facing Muslim clubs under colonial rule.
-A defining moment in the club’s identity came in the wake of the May 1, 1945 demonstrations in Algiers, particularly in the neighborhoods of Soustara and the Lower Casbah, where several members of the USMA community lost their lives.
+A defining moment in the club's identity came in the wake of the May 1, 1945, demonstrations in Algiers, particularly in the neighborhoods of Soustara and the Lower Casbah, where several members of the USMA community lost their lives.
 These protests were part of a broader wave of unrest and national resistance and preceded the infamous massacres of May 8, 1945, in which tens of thousands of Algerians were killed across the country.

 In tribute to the martyrs from within its own community and across Algeria, USM Alger made a conscious decision to solidify its visual identity.
 From that moment forward, the club officially adopted: red symbolizing blood and sacrifice, and black representing mourning and resistance.
-Together, red and black became more than just colors they were a declaration of national dignity, memory, and struggle.
-These colors came to embody the soul of the club and have remained a powerful symbol for both players and fans ever since.
+Together, red and black became more than just colors, they were a declaration of national dignity, memory, and struggle.
+These colors came to embody the soul of the club and have remained a symbol for both players and fans ever since.